-Prior to presenting a bear, deer, moose, or wild turkey for registration, a person may not possess or leave that animal in the field or forest unless that person has securely attached a plainly visible tag to the animal with that persons name, address, and license number on the tag.
+Prior to presenting a bear, deer, moose, or wild turkey for registration, a person may not possess or leave that animal in the field or forest unless they have securely attached a plainly visible tag to the animal with their name, address, and license number on the tag.

 A person who kills a bear, deer, moose, or wild turkey must:

-A person may not keep an unregistered bear, deer, moose or wild turkey at home or any place of storage for more than 18 hours.
+A person may not keep an unregistered bear, deer, moose, or wild turkey at home or any place of storage for more than 18-hours.
 This does not apply to an animal that is kept in an official registration station for the animal or at the office of a game warden.
-A person may leave an unregistered harvested animal in the woods if that person notifies a game warden within 18 hours as to the location of that animal and the circumstances necessitating leaving that animal in the woods.
+A person may exceed the 18-hour limit under special circumstances, but that person must still notify a game warden within 18 hours.

 A person on a hunting trip in an unorganized township and staying at a temporary place of lodging may keep an unregistered harvested animal at the temporary place of lodging for no more than 7 days or until that person leaves the woods, whichever comes first.

-A person may not possess a bear, deer, moose, or wild turkey that has not been legally registered except as otherwise provided in the statutes regarding animals causing damage or nuisance.
+A person may not possess a bear, deer, moose, or wild turkey that has not been legally registered, except as otherwise provided in the statutes regarding nuisance animals or animals causing damage.

-Bobcats taken by hunting must be tagged within 72 hours from the time they were take by a Department employee.
+Bobcats taken by hunting must be tagged by a MDIFW employee within 72 hours of the time they were taken.

-A person may not present a bear, deer, moose or wild turkey for registration unless it is presented in its entirety, except that the viscera and rib cage of the animal may be removed in a manner that still allows the determination of the sex of the animal.
+A person must present a bear, deer, moose or wild turkey for registration in its entirety, except that the viscera and rib cage of the animal may be removed in a manner that still allows the determination of the animal’s sex.

-A moose may be dismembered for ease of transportation, and the lower legs, head and hide of a moose may be removed.
-If the head of the moose is not brought to the registration station, a canine tooth or the lower jaw must be presented at the time of registration.
-Parts of a moose not presented for registration may not be placed where they are visible to a person traveling on a public or private way.
+A moose may be dismembered for ease of transportation, and the lower legs, head and hide may be removed.
+If the head of the moose is not brought to the registration station, a canine tooth or the lower jaw must be.
+Parts of a moose left in the field may not be placed where they are visible to a person traveling on a public or private way.

-Hunters are required to remove a premolar tooth from the bear they harvest and provide the tooth when they register their bear.
-Hunters will receive instructions at the registration station or can go online.
-Hunters will be notified of the age of the bear they harvested on the Bear Hunting Page on the Department’s website.
+Hunters are required to remove a premolar tooth from the bear they harvest and provide the tooth when they register their bear (instructions available at registration and online).
+Hunters will be notified of the age of the bear they harvested on the Bear Hunting Page of the MDIFW website next August.

-A person may not possess any part or parts of a bear, deer, moose, or wild turkey given to that person unless that gift bear, deer, moose or wild turkey is plainly labeled with the name and address of the person who registered it and the year it was registered.
+A person may not accept as a gift any part of a bear, deer, moose, or wild turkey unless that animal, or part thereof, is plainly labeled with the name and address of the person who registered it and the year it was registered.

 Dog Training Season

 A license is available which allows the tracking of wounded deer, moose, and bear with dogs.
-The fee for this license is $27.
-The fee for a 3-year license is $81.
-A person who holds a valid license may charge a fee for dog tracking services without having to hold a guides license as long as that is the only service provided.
-Contact the Department of Inland Fisheries and Wildlife for details.
+The fee for this license is $25 for one year or $81 for three years.
+A person who holds a valid license may charge a fee for dog tracking services without having to hold a guides, license, as long as that is the only service provided.
+Contact MDIFW for details.